 Iceland cruise holidays are famous for Northern Lights sightings and the fascinating Icelandic capital of Reykjavik – but what are the lesser-known things you can do at this port of call?

-By staying in Reykjavik onboard Ambassador ship Ambience until the morning you can truly make the most of the opportunity to soak up the majesty of the northern lights – a once-in-a-lifetime experience for many (providing the weather and atmospheric conditions play their part!).
+Iceland cruises from the UK with Ambassador Cruise Line stop at the island’s capital city, Reykjavik.
+On an Icelandic itinerary, you can truly make the most of the opportunity to soak up the majesty of the northern lights – a once-in-a-lifetime experience for many (providing the weather and atmospheric conditions play their part!).

 The breathtaking light show from mother nature isn’t the only appeal on cruises to Iceland, though; there are also a number of other weird and wonderful sights you can tick off while on an Iceland cruise.